Pioreactor/docs.pioreactor/developer_guide/03-Automations/02-Writing new automations.md

 #### Editing attributes over MQTT (optional)

 We'll demonstrate the ability to dynamically change the `target_od` attribute using MQTT.
-For each member of `published_settings`, the `DosingAutomationContrib` class listens to the MQTT topic:
+For each member of `published_settings`, the `DosingAutomationJobContrib` class listens to the MQTT topic:
 ```
 pioreactor/<unit name>/<experiment>/dosing_automation/<attribute>/set
 ```